Goalsum/TataruBook/docs/commands.md

 ~~~

 **Parameters**:
-- `db_file`: db file name, with or without path.
+- `db_file`: DB file name, with or without path.
 If the file already exists, no action will be performed, only an error message will be printed.
 If there are spaces in the path or file name, you need to surround this parameter with quotes.

 ## check

-Checks whether the data in the db file conforms to the consistency constraints.
+Checks whether the data in the DB file conforms to the consistency constraints.

-**New in v1.1**: Checks if all tables, indexes, and view definitions in a db file are consistent with the current version.
+**New in v1.1**: Checks if all tables, indexes, and view definitions in a DB file are consistent with the current version.
 {: .notice}

 **Command Format**: